 Artsy reports on the record number of female solo presentations at the 2020 Art Dealers Association of America fair.

 The Washington Post shares Marissa Roth’s ocean photography series “The Crossing.”

 June Edmonds has won the inaugural $10,000 Aware Prize, presented by Archives of Women Artists, Research and Exhibitions, at the Armory Show.

 Juxtapoz interviews Ana Benaroya about pop culture, her interest in bodies and musculature, Celine Dion, and the balance between highbrow and lowbrow.

 The New York Times profiles Nadia Boulanger, pioneering composer, conductor, and teacher, who will be first woman whose work is explored by the three-decade-old Bard Music Festival.

 Slate interviews Cassie Chambers about Hill Women, her new memoir of family and Appalachian history.

 Shows We Want to See

-—Alicia Gregory is the assistant editor at the National Museum of Women in the Arts.
+—Alexa Kasner is the spring 2020 publications and communications/marketing intern at the National Museum of Women in the Arts.